You’ve summoned an image of the perfect part and spent the last few hours locked in a design frenzy.

 TAPE #5: AVERY DENNISON MED 5707

-Avery Dennison’s MED 5707 is single coated, comes with a carrier, and is breathable like many other medical tapes.
-MED 5707 is a medical tape Strouse has used many times for wound dressing and electromedical applications.
+Avery Dennison’s MED 5707 is single coated, has a carrier, and is breathable like many other medical tapes.
+MED 5707 is a medical tape Strouse has often used for wound dressing and electromedical applications.